 - The first is by land from Hong Kong (as I wrote here): just take the metro to Lok Ma Chau or Lo Wu and continue on foot along the bridge that connects the two cities then take the metro to Shenzhen or continue on foot.
 Since 2019 Hong Kong it’s connected with the mainland with a fast train.
 It takes 20 minutes from Shenzhen to West Kowloon (not including the Customs checks).

 - The third is by boat from Macao or Hong Kong.
 In any case remember that to enter China you will need a visa and if you use Gmail, Facebook, or Instagram also a good VPN.

 As far as accommodation is concerned, everything depends on the area of the city in which you want to stay.
-I always recommend booking a hotel room with Booking.com.
-There are several Luxury hotels in Shenzhen and the prices are not too high compared to Europe and the USA.
+I always recommend booking a hotel on Trip.com while traveling in China.
+There are several 5-star hotels in Shenzhen and the prices are not too high compared to Europe and the USA.

 Shenzhen: the city of technology

-One of the main reasons to visit Shenzhen is to buy some super discontent technological gadgets since they are produced right there.
+One of the main reasons to visit Shenzhen is to buy some super-discounted technological gadgets since they are made right there.